Kernix13/beginner-git-commands/README.md

 You can then edit your commit message if need be.
 In the body of your PR include a more detailed summary of the changes you made and why.

-Large repos with have various form fields to fill out, here is an example from freeCodeCamp:
+Large repos with have various form fields to fill out.
+Here is an example from freeCodeCamp:

 1. Put an `x` in the checkboxes,
 1. Remove all the comment fields,